labianchin/12factor-en_US/presentation.md

 Export services via port binding

-- Completely self-contained
 - Exports HTTP as a service by binding to a port
 - Routing layer to handle requests routing to a hostname
-- Webserver libraries such as Jetty for JVM or Thin for Ruby
+- Uses Webserver libraries such as Jetty for JVM or Thin for Ruby
 - One app can become the backing service for another app

 Importance: Medium